Table of Contents

-We recommend educating parents, staff and teachers on how to administer over-the-counter (OTC)/at-home tests.
-Resources are available to help educate your school community on how to use and administer over-the-counter (OTC) in multiple languages.
+Share information with parents, staff and teachers on how to administer at-home tests.
+Resources are available to help educate your school community on how to use and administer at-home tests in multiple languages.

 3. Register for Free Software to Monitor Tests Results in your School

 Primary.Health provides a free software program for school administrators to monitor tests results that participants record at home.
 Self-reporting test results is strongly encouraged but not required for at-home tests.
 Schools can register for an account via Primary.Health.

 The State of California and the California Department of Public Health (CDPH) Testing Task Force have developed a program for rapid testing in California K-12 schools using Abbott BinaxNow antigen tests.
 To use point-of-care tests on students in a school setting, regulations require the use of a CLIA waiver with a lab director and a physician's order.
 The state CLIA-waiver is provided by the State after training and signing of a memorandum of understanding (MOU).
 It also requires the use of an online platform Primary.Health that allows staff and students to provide consent, provides test results in a HIPAA-compliant way, and transmits results to local and state health departments.

 Find out more about our programs by filling out our Rapid Antigen Testing Onboarding Form.
 You will receive an email with the link to the Memorandum of Understanding (MOU) and information about our Frequently Asked Questions (FAQ) session, as well as other important documents that you can refer to as you navigate the enrollment process.
 The MOU will be completed via Docusign.Apply here:

 If you did not receive the link after completing the MOU, please email firstname.lastname@example.org.